Education in Wayanad: Vocational and Technical Institutions

+This institution provides nursing education aligned with the healthcare industry’s needs.
+It offers programs that prepare students for careers in clinical and community health services.

 Other Educational Institutions

 A few distance education centers also exist in the town of Sulthan Bathery.
 St. Mary's College IGNOU study center offers programs such as Post Graduate Diploma in Rural Development, Post Graduate Diploma in Environmental and Sustainable Development, Diploma in Tourism Studies etc. Another IGNOU study center is at Data Point Computer Academy.
 It offers programs such as Master of Computer Applications (MCA) and Certificate in Computing (CIC).

 Many Teacher Training Colleges (TTC) too are present in Sulthan Bathery.
 Some of them are Mar Baselios Teacher Training Institute, Valummel Teacher Training Institute, Moolankave and St. George Teacher Training Institute, Pulpally.

 Apart from these, some special schools for mentally challenged like St. Gregorios Special School for Mentally Challenged, Kottakkunnu and Mercy Home Sacred Heart Special School for Mentally Retarded exist in Sulthan Bathery.
 The former is managed by Malankara Orthodox Syrian Church Bathery diocese while the latter is under the District Educational Officer, Wayanad.
 Other unaided special schools include St. Rossolo's HS for the Deaf, Poomala and WO Blind and Deaf school, Muttil.